TexasInstruments/simplelink-coresdk-examples/examples/rtos/LP_CC2651P3/drivers/itmwrite/README.md

 Port.
 Do not use the "Application/User UART" port.
 This should be a value like `COM22`.

-* Follow the setup instructions under the "Install tilogger command line tool" heading in &lt;SDK_INSTALL_DIR&gt;tools/log/tiutils/Readme.html to generate a virtual environment, and to install the required tools.
-Stop when you reach the "Using the tilogger command line interface tool" section and move on to the next step in this document.
+* Follow the setup instructions in the "Install tilogger command line tool" section in `<SDK_INSTALL_DIR>/tools/log/tiutils/Readme.html` to generate a virtual environment, and to install the required tools.

-* Make sure you have started a terminal in the &lt;SDK_INSTALL_DIR&gt;tools/log/tiutils/ folder and activated the virtual environment from the previous step by running `> ./.venv/Scripts/activate`.
+* Make sure you have started a terminal in the `<SDK_INSTALL_DIR>/tools/log/tiutils/` folder and activated the virtual environment from the previous step by running `> ./.venv/Scripts/activate`.
 Some terminals will now display an extra note with the prompt (e.g. `(.venv)` in PowerShell) indicating that a venv is active.